rubino25/RatOS/site/docs/configuration/idex.md

 ### IDEX_MIRROR

 - Mirrors your model and prints both the original and its mirror image in one go.

+### IDEX_PARK

+- Moves the current active toolhead to its parking position.

 ## IDEX extras